-The North Country Scenic Trail/Finger Lakes Trail passes through this unit.
-The trail crosses Farmersville State Forest from South to North starting at a trail head near the intersection of Bush Hill Road and West Branch Road.
-Trail location may vary due to active timber sales and reroutes due to these.
-In these instances the trail is moved to protect public form the harvesting operations.
+A section of the North Country Scenic Trail (leaves DEC website) managed by the Finger Lakes Trail Conference (leaves DEC website) passes through this unit.
+The trail crosses from south to north, starting at a trailhead near the intersection of Bush Hill Road and West Branch Road.
+Trail location may vary because of reroutes due to active timber sales.
+In these instances the trail is moved to protect the public from the harvesting operations.

-Hunting and Trapping are permitted on the property in accordance with all game regulations, unless otherwise posted.
+Hunting and trapping are allowed on the property in accordance with all game regulations, unless otherwise posted.
+Due to windstorms and active forest management, wildlife habitat is very good and forest roads provide good access for hunting.
 Traps may not be set on public road right of ways.
-Body gripping traps set on land must be at least 100 feet from public trails.
+Body gripping traps set on state land must be at least 100 feet from public trails.

 The North County Scenic Trial can be used for snowshoeing and skiing.

 General information on animals includes links to information about birds, mammals, fish, reptiles, amphibians and insects that inhabit or migrate through the state.